 - Failure to Comply: failure to comply with any request or demand of library staff.

 The Arapahoe Library District reserves the right to remove any person and/or restrict library privileges of any person whose conduct is deemed by library staff to violate this Code of Conduct.
 Recurring offenses may elevate the penalty.

-- Alcohol/Drugs/Intoxication: possession or use of alcohol or illegal drugs or being under their influence.
+- Alcohol/Drugs/Intoxication: possession or use of alcohol, illegal drugs, and/or medical or recreational marijuana or being under their influence.

 - Disorderly Conduct: disrupting the normal flow of library operations or interfering with the use and enjoyment of the library by others; repeatedly questioning, commenting, approaching or confronting staff with questions or comments currently being addressed or previously addressed.

 - Identity Theft: obtaining, possessing, transferring or in any way using the identifying information of another without that person’s consent including using multiple library cards or another person’s library card to extend computer use beyond established time periods.